jacl-group/tf/man.md

 --version
     output version information and exit

-By default, rm does not remove directories.
+By default, tf does not remove directories.
 Use the --recursive (-r or -R) option to remove each listed directory, too, along with all of its contents.

 To remove a file whose name starts with a '-', for example '-foo', use one of these commands:

-rm -- -foo
+tf -- -foo
-rm ./-foo
+tf ./-foo

 ### Author
 Written by Cassie E. Nicol, and Alexandria Pettit

 ### Report Bugs
-Report mm bugs to cassieenicol@gmail.com
+Report tf bugs to cassieenicol@gmail.com

 ### Copyright
 Copyright Â© 2010 Free Software Foundation, Inc. License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>.